-Isentress and Isentress HD
+Isentress HD (and Isentress)

 Standard Dose

 Take missed dose as soon as possible, unless it’s closer to the time of your next dose.
-Do not double up on your next dose
+Do not double up on your next dose.

 - See package insert for more complete information on potential side effects and interactions.